shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 ### §2.
 Monthly Forecasts Data Web Scraping
-To download the Ontario monthly air quality data from https://dd.weather.gc.ca/air_quality/aqhi/ont/forecast/model/csv/, the function _extract_monthly_forecasts(boolean save_locally)_ in the Data Loader [data_extractor.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_extractor.py) File. which ingests the public data into the **third** staging table "**stg_monthly_forecasts**" with the option to locally save the CSV files with a prefix **'FORECAST_'** to differentiate them from the actual monthly data.
+To download the Ontario monthly air quality data from https://dd.weather.gc.ca/air_quality/aqhi/ont/forecast/model/csv/, the function _extract_monthly_forecasts()_ in the Data Extractor [data_extractor.py](https://github.com/amr-y-shalaby/GGR473_Project/blob/main/Pipeline/data_extractor.py) File. which ingests the public data into the **third** staging table "**stg_monthly_forecasts**" with the option to locally appending all the individual CSV files into one file with a prefix **'FORECAST_'** to differentiate it from the actual monthly data.

 |      Column       | Data Type |